 We've now seen a leaked set of replacement panels for the iPhone 13 showing a notch roughly half the size of the current version and an alleged dummy unit sent to YouTuber Lewis Hilsenteger (Unbox Therapy) showed the same change.
 With most of the rest of the industry moving to hole-punch cameras, the large notch on the iPhone feels dated at this point, but maintaining the integrity of Face ID is crucial for Apple.

 A rumor dump from Max Weinbach via EverythingApplePro offered a few more design details for the iPhone 13, including the return of a matte black color option and a reduction to the size of the lenses on the rear cameras.
 A follow-up video from the pair added more details.
 This included a larger wireless charging coil on the back.

 The dimensions of the phone were even outed by a series of schematics showing that the phone will be marginally thicker than the iPhone 12 at 7.57mm vs. the current 7.4mm.
 That change will be hardly perceptible, but the camera bump could be getting a more notable size bump of 1.95mm on the iPhone 13 Pro and iPhone 13 Pro Max.

-However, that is proving a seriously contentious point as the most recent leak that came courtesy of LeaksApplePro shows a dramatically reduced camera bump on the iPhone 13 Pro.
+However, that is proving a contentious point as a leak that came courtesy of LeaksApplePro shows a dramatically reduced camera bump on the iPhone 13 Pro.
 It seems plausible that both of these existed in prototype form, so we'll just have to see which is in fact the final design.